Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

+We also notice that, for specific distance values, significantly different RSS values may be experienced, due to the fast-fading process affecting wireless communication channels.
+However, recall that lower RSS does not necessarily imply higher BER.
+As our manuscript focuses on jamming detection in low-BER scenarios, our analysis considers a condition where the BER of the communication channel is low to provide jamming detection before the loss of the communication link.
+We report in Fig.~\ref{fig:dist} the results of our experiments involving jamming detection via \sol\ and competing approaches.

-Here, we notice that all the tested solutions report remarkable performance, with very limited differences.
-All three approaches reliably detect jamming at various distances, with an average accuracy of well above $0.99$.
+Here, we notice that all tested solutions report remarkable performance with minimal differences.
+All three approaches reliably detect jamming at various distances, with an average accuracy well above $0.99$.
 Overall, the distance between the receiver and the transmitters does not affect the classification accuracy, which remains very high even when the receiver is $21$~meters away.
+We present such a result primarily to show that, similarly to competing approaches, \sol\ can detect jamming even at a significant distance from the jamming source.
+In addition to such a result, we present additional results below that show the enhanced robustness of \sol\ compared to other approaches.

-Another important parameter of \sol\ is the number of samples used to generate images, namely $n$.
-The higher the value of such a parameter, the higher the number of samples to use for image generation, thus the longer the receiver has to acquire samples from the wireless channel, and the higher the processing overhead of the solution.
+Another critical parameter of \sol\ is the number of samples used to generate images, namely $n$.
+The higher the value of this parameter, the higher the number of samples to use for image generation.
+Thus, the longer the receiver has to acquire samples from the wireless channel, the higher the processing overhead of the solution.
 For this analysis, in the same setup as in the previous experiments, we considered the data acquired with the receiver located $10$~m away from the jammer and $RJP=0.5$, and tested the performance of the three approaches while increasing the number of samples used in the image generation phase, from $10,000$ to $1,000,000$.
 Fig.~\ref{fig:samplesImage} reports the results of our analysis.